 To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 Fireproof gun safes offer mediocre fire protection and can not meet industry standard tests for fireproof safes.
 So, gun safe manufactures basically make up their own ratings out of thin air.
-It is useless to compare gun safe fire ratings from different manufactures.
+It is basically useless to compare gun safe fire ratings from different manufactures.

 This article will show you the truth about gun safe fire ratings so that you don’t overpay for protection you’re not really getting.